-Tampa’s Legends Field, the spring training facility of the New York Yankees, was experiencing severe erosion at the stormwater detention ponds throughout the facility.
-The ponds are not only used for stormwater containment, but are also designed as native wildlife ponds sponsored by Busch Gardens.
+Tampa’s George M. Steinbrenner Field (formerly Legends Field), the spring training facility of the New York Yankees, was experiencing severe erosion at the stormwater detention ponds throughout the facility.
+The ponds are not only used for stormwater containment but are also designed as native wildlife ponds sponsored by Busch Gardens.
 Decorative fountains add to the aesthetics of the facility.
 The ponds began to experience a type of slope erosion that many Florida lakes and ponds are subjected to where the constant daily wave chop generated from wind eats away at the sandy soils from which they are constructed.
-Erosion of these slopes can be accelerated when drought conditions lower water levels below the vegetation that help to stabilize soil.
+Erosion of these slopes can be accelerated when drought conditions lower water levels below the vegetation that help to stabilize the soil.

 Problem Solved with the GEOWEB Shoreline Protection System

-The four-inch thick perforated GEOWEB® soil stabilization system, manufactured by Presto Geosystems, was chosen to provide the erosion protection.
+The four-inch-thick perforated GEOWEB® Soil Stabilization System, manufactured by Presto Geosystems, was chosen to provide erosion protection.

 One of the most unique and beneficial features of the GEOWEB system is the ability to use various infill materials to meet a variety of erosion control requirements while satisfying the aesthetic concerns of the surrounding environment.